egekaanisik/nextjs-dynamic-deployment-builder/README.md

 Deployment (especially on Azure) can take a long time when using Next.js because of unnecessary files.
 This script filters only the necessary ones and creates a `build/` directory to deploy the project.

 # Usage
+First of all, place `build.js` and `buildParams.json` into the root of your project.

 Every project has its own dependencies.
 So, the file `buildParams.json` should be filled with the dependent files, folders, and modules.
 The module versions will be the same as the base `package.json`.

 Example parameters: